Robust UK data dims case for more monetary stimulus

 "Remember that Carney raised rates in Canada in 2010 from 0.25 percent to 1 percent.
 He is one of few Western bank governors to have actually raised rates since the crisis," he told the online Reuters Global Markets Forum.

-Britain's Finance Minister George Osborne unveiled last month 11.5 billion pounds ($17.5 billion) in cuts for the 2015/16 fiscal year, including steps to trim the welfare budget, but the OECD's findings suggest that will not be enough.
+The details of Wednesday's services survey were unequivocally strong: The sharp rise in new business prompted the fastest rise in hiring since August 2007, business expectations hit their highest level in over a year, and outstanding business also rose at its fastest pace since August 2007, suggesting firms were struggling to keep up with demand.

-Britain's deficit is expected to be 6.8 percent of economic output in 2013, according to the European Commission, only lower than that of Ireland in the bloc, and more than double the level of Italy.
-Germany's deficit is seen at 0.2 percent this year.
+Separate figures on Wednesday added to the rosier outlook.
+A Bank of England survey showed lenders see a further significant rise in mortgage demand in the next three months while a British Retail Consortium survey suggested a major easing in price pressures.

-(Additional reporting by William Schomberg, Anders Melin and Kirsten Donovan; Editing by Hugh Lawson/Jeremy Gaunt)
+(Additional reporting by William Schomberg and Kirsten Donovan; Editing by Hugh Lawson)